 The X5 has 5 available trim levels, including a hybrid and diesel model.
 The base sDrive35i has a MSRP of $56,600.
 The all wheel drive xDrive35i costs an additional $2,300 at $58,900.
 The xDrive35d diesel model begins at $60,400.
 The xDrive40e plug in hybrid has a base MSRP of $63,200.
 Finally, the 4.4L V8 equipped xDrive50i begins at a staggering $73,650.
 All models are available with a third row for $1,700 extra except the hybrid model.
 Expect to pay a minimum of $1,450 to upgrade the standard leatherette to real leather, unless you’re shelling out 70k for the xDrive50i, in which BMW graciously provides leather at no additional charge.
 This top of line model arrives equipped with the basic driver assistance package, a $1,400 dollar option in the other trims.
 This package includes a rearview camera and heads-up display.
 The $1,700 driver assistance plus package adds active blind spot detection, surround view, and speed limit info.
 A fuel saving stop/start function is an available option for $1,200 more.
 The $550 dollar cold weather package heats the steering wheel and rear rows and gives the headlights retractable washers.
 The $4,500 dynamic handling package boosts vehicle performance with dynamic performance control and dynamic drive with active roll stabilization that reduces body lean when cornering.
 The $3,250 executive package allows wireless charging, wifi hotspot connectivity, manual rear window shades, soft closing automatic doors, and replaces standard controls with deep, gloss black ceramic controls.
 The $1,900 lighting package furnishes all LED headlights that turn with your vehicle for better visibility on curves.
 The automatic high beams sense the presence of oncoming vehicles and switch on and off automatically, reducing the need to manually adjust high beams and allowing you to focus on driving at night.
 The $3,000 M sport package replaces the stock seats with 10-way adjustable sport seats with thigh support, adjustable side bolsters, and memory function.
 An aerodynamic bodykit with shadowline trim gives the X5 an appearance to match its sporty capabilities.
 This package also adds a sport transmission with manual mode, launch control, and affixes paddle shifters to the thicker M sport steering wheel, also included.
 The M sport package includes a greater variety of wheels, colors, and interior trim options.
 Finally, the Ivory or Mocha interior design package costs $1,950 and augments the interior with rich white or brown Nappa leather with exclusive contrast stitching and a black Nappa leather dash.

 Depending on which of the 5 available trims you select, vehicle performance will vary accordingly.
 Starting with sDrive35i and xDrive35i, the only difference being RWD vs AWD, a twin scroll turbocharged 3 liter inline 6 cylinder engine with valvetronic variable intake technology produces 300 hp @ 5800rpm and 300 lb-ft of torque @ 1200rpm.
 That’s enough power to motivate the two and a half ton beast from naught to 60mph in 5.9 seconds, no small feat.
 Fuel economy is not bad for a vehicle of this size at 18 mpg city and 24 mpg highway, similar to the lighter and less inspiring Lexus RX350.
 The xDrive40e hybrid is powered by a 2.0 liter twin scroll turbocharged inline 4 cylinder coupled with a lithium ion eDrive electric motor.
 This coupling produces 308 hp and 332 lb-ft of instant torque, no need for revs.
 The merger motivates the big Bimmer to 60mp in 6.5 seconds.
 The xDrive35d features a 3.0 liter twin scroll turbocharged inline 6 that generates 255 horsepower and an astounding 413 lb-ft of torque.
 BMW doesn’t offer a time to 60.
 Car and Driver claims a 7.3 second time but we were skeptical.
 Like everyone else who performs quality research for a living, we took to youtube.
-One driver put up numbers more inline with our math.
-The video speaks for itself!
+One driver put up numbers more inline with our math at around 6 seconds flat.
 For the concerned, the diesel variant is no slouch.
 The fuel economy is great on the diesel at 23 mpg city and 29 mpg highway.
 Lastly, the xDrive50i model packs a twin scroll turbocharged 4.4 liter V8 with a jaw-dropping 445 hp and 480 ft-lb of torque.
 With ample power throughout the powerband, who really cares about revs?
 This leviathan will slam you into your seat on a 0-60 mph run at 4.3 seconds.
 That’s fast enough to make Mustang hot hatch owners everywhere jealous.
 If you’re driving a big V8, efficiency is probably not a priority.
 The 15 mpg city and 21 mpg highway make it the least efficient in the lineup.
 All models are equipped with the same eight speed automatic that shifts intelligently and smoothly.
 We prefer to use the paddle shifters in the M sport equipped models for extra control.
 Those who loved the last generation’s sedan like handling may be disappointed by this update.
 However, it is by no means less capable and will perform when pushed, just with a little more lean and without the stellar steering feedback found in the previous model.
 On the whole, the ride quality is vastly improved over the previous generation.
 It is more comfortable on bumpy roads and at highway speeds, which we’re sure was a calculated decision BMW.
 After all, it’s a Sport Utility Vehicle, not a sports car.
 Sacrificing a few enthusiasts’ feelings for the sake of mass appeal seems an appropriate decision.

 Besides the lackluster standard leatherette, the BMW interior beautifully appointed with big, supportive seats and soft carpet.
 The standard seats lack side support, easily remedied by ticking the sport seat box.
 Second-row space is ample.
 Since there is no transmission lump present, the second row will comfortably accommodate three adults.
 The optional third row, not so much, it’s best left to the little ones.
 The iDrive infotainment system is simple and features well finished, intuitive controls like the touchpad sensor, which allows you to scribble letters and numbers with your fingertips.
 A hard drive for music and app storage is also standard.
 The 10.2in display is bright and features sharp graphics and user-friendly interface.
 Navigation is included standard, unlike the smaller X3.
 The cabin isn’t nearly as quiet as some of the competitors, but the optional 1200 watt Bang and Olufsen 16 speaker sound system will drown out wind noise in a hurricane.
 Cargo capacity is excellent at 35.8 cubic feet behind the second row, enough for several suitcases.
 With the seats down, capacity is increased to 76.7 cubic feet.
 That’s enough to fit an average washer/dryer combo.
 The two section liftgate can provide additional utility for carrying longer items like surfboards and kayaks.